 While it's conceivable that colored lines on a Mac’s screen could be attributed to a complex hardware problem that will require an Apple genius for support, we advise not to jump to conclusions.
 Instead, try some of the suggestions we've gathered and tested for you.
 Be aware this is a different issue than in case of MacBook white screen or iMac black screen.

-To avoid overheating, your MacBook keeps freezing, and errors that can cause lines on your MacBook screen, it’s best to ensure smooth performance.
+To avoid errors that can cause lines on your MacBook screen, it’s best to ensure smooth performance.
 Of course, you can do this manually, but using MacKeeper’s Memory Cleaner tool will get it done much faster.

 Lines on your MacBook screen can stem from diverse causes: hardware-related, such as a damaged graphics chipset cable, or software-related, like power management glitches.
 But the most common reason is overheating caused by the resource-consuming processes, such as video editing, or your environment impact (high outside temperature).